Adopted by the CAA Board of Directors on April 16, 1977; revised on October 12, 1991, and October 26, 2008.

 Some institutions use the MA degree (thirty credits) as a qualifying prerequisite for final acceptance into MFA candidacy, allowing the student to apply the earned credits toward the higher degree.
 This practice is legitimate only if the quality of work toward the MA is acceptable within the terminal-degree standards, and if total degree requirements are ultimately met.

 MFA programs should have an excellent and well-qualified faculty.
 While quality of teaching is of primary importance, professional recognition of individual faculty members is also highly desirable, as strong creative work and research often supports teaching of a high standard.
 Every professor does not need to be recognized at a national or international level, but CAA maintains that all graduate faculty members should be fully competent professionally and active in their respective disciplines and fields.
 This standard does not necessarily imply the imposition of age and experience standards.
-Some young artists and professors are as qualified as many faculty members.

 The visual arts and creative practices have changed dramatically over the past several years.
 Increasingly, the artist’s studio functions as a dynamic and vital space for learning, exploring, and negotiating the complex relationships that individuals and communities have with the larger social, cultural, political, and natural environments in which we live.
 Therefore, a faculty needs to be large enough so that students can receive the amount of instruction they deserve, and diverse enough in its areas of expertise to cover thoroughly all fields offered.
 It is not necessary for every institution to offer everything; however, the disciplines that it does and does not offer should be made clear to all applicants.
 To guarantee graduate programs of quality, it is critical that schools or universities offer fields of study only when excellent instructional resources are available in a specific discipline or within an interdisciplinary range.